rodneylab/astro/demos/astro-mux-player/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/rodneylab/astro/tree/main/demos/astro-mux-player)

 How to use the Mux HTML custom elements video player with Astro.
-This code from Rodney Lab accompanies the<a aria-label="Open Rodney Lab blog post on Astro JS Tutorial" href="https://rodneylab.com/astro-js-mux-video/">article on using Astro JS with Mux mideo player</a>.
+This code from Rodney Lab accompanies the<a aria-label="Open Rodney Lab blog post on Astro JS Tutorial" href="https://rodneylab.com/astro-js-mux-video/">article on using Astro JS with Mux video player</a>.
 If you have any questions, please drop a comment at the bottom of that page.

 # Astro Mux Player